Soliton Merger Rates and Enhanced Axion Dark Matter Decay: Soliton Mergers and Dark Matter Decay

+Now let us consider a trajectory starting from $(\delta_c(z),S)$ and then first upcrossing the critical overdensity for collapse at an earlier redshift $z'$ and a larger variance $S'$.
+This corresponds to a halo $M$ collapsing at $z$ and having a progenitor halo $M'$ at $z'$.
+Replacing $\delta_c$ and $S$ in Eq.~\eqref{eq:f_PS_CDM} by $\delta_c(z')-\delta_c(z)$ and $S'-S$, we obtain the probability for such an event:

+Equation~\eqref{eq:f_1_2_CDM} is related to the progenitor mass function of halos of mass $M$, and as we will see, can be used to compute the merger rate, which is found from the reverse conditional probability $df_{2\rightarrow 1}(S, S')/dS$.
+First, we compute the backward rate, taking a small redshift step $\Delta z$:

+When $\Delta z\rightarrow 0$, the exponential term in Eq.~(\ref{eq:f_1_2_CDM_rate}) approaches $1$ and thus can be removed from the equation, which is commonly done in the literature (e.g., Ref.~\cite{Lacey:1993iv}), and the term involving $\delta_c$ is simply the derivative with respect to $z$.
+However, we keep the exponential term and take a small but finite time step size when computing the halo formation rate to avoid divergent results when $S'\rightarrow S$ upon taking integrals over $S'$ (which we do shortly).
+This is because the quantities are probability distributions, and the order of limits and integrals can be important.

-As in the case of the halo mass function a more accurate formula is obtained by accounting for departures from spherical collapse using an empirical modification calibrated to N-body simulations~\cite{Parkinson:2007yh}:
+As in the case of the halo mass function a more accurate formula for the rate is obtained by accounting for departures from spherical collapse using an empirical modification calibrated to $N$-body simulations~\cite{Parkinson:2007yh}:

 where $G$ is

 with $G_0=0.57$, $\gamma_1=0.38$ and $\gamma_2=-0.01$.